 Comparing index funds to mutual funds often times will make them look favorable.
 There are mutual fund managers out there whose goal is to meet the market indexes, not consistently outperform them.
 Because they’re actively managed, their fees are higher and their turnover ratios are higher.
 Also, in general, there are some horrible mutual fund managers out there.
 It makes sense to check their histories before you purchase any of their shares.

-A Real Life Comparison of Index Funds versus Managed Mutual Funds
+Do a Real Life Comparison of Index Funds versus Managed Mutual Funds

 You’ll find a number of investors who invest solely in index funds because they buy into the Bogle rhetoric that index funds are superior in every way in the long run.
 In many cases, they are.
-However, there are always exceptions and you should do your homework.